 Through the passage of Public Act 99-0906, "the Agency shall no longer include the procurement of renewable energy resources in the annual procurement plans" and "shall instead develop a long-term renewable resources procurement plan."
-Thus, the procurement of Renewable Energy Resources is not included in this Plan.
-The Agency is developing a separate Long-Term Renewable Resources Procurement Plan, the initial draft of which will be released for public comment in late September 2017.
+10 Thus, the procurement of Renewable Energy Resources is not included in this Plan.
+The Agency has developed a separate Long-Term Renewable Resources Procurement Plan initially published for comment in late September 2017, filed with the Commission for approval on December 4, 2017, and approved by the Commission in Docket No. 17-0838 on April 3, 2018..

-&lt;sup>7 Table shows the incremental percentage of capacity requirements to be hedged or purchased in the indicated procurement events.
+7 Table shows the incremental percentage of capacity requirements to be hedged or purchased in the indicated procurement events.

-&lt;sup>8 Procurement percentages approved in prior Procurement Plans (which may not necessarily reflect actual procurement volumes).
+8 Procurement percentages approved in prior Procurement Plans (which may not necessarily reflect actual procurement volumes).